vian0nguyen/gbgd_game-jam1/GDD.md

 __Game Loop:__

-* your bag can hold 5 items
+* your bag can hold 3 items
-* day cycles - you can pick up + resolve 2 bag trips a day?? or 10 items a day
+* day cycles - you can pick up + resolve 1 bag trips a day
 * Some recipients might ask after mail that they've sent or are waiting to be delivered --> "have you gotten anything from [blank]?
- * Once a recipient asks after mail the more days go by compounds the effect of delaying mail

 ### Mechanics Progression